Fantastic Four (1997 video game): Development

+According to Greg Fischbach, chairman and CEO of publisher Acclaim Entertainment, Acclaim realized during development that Fantastic Four was not turning out well, but contractual obligations forced them to continue with developing and publishing it.

 A Sega Saturn version of the game was announced, but Acclaim cancelled it in early 1997.

 Reception

 Fantastic Four received overwhelmingly negative reviews.
 Both IGN and Next Generation criticized the poor control and rough sprites, and GameSpot and Next Generation both found the music completely failed to fit in with the game.
 Next Generation said, "Like the worst of Acclaim's licensed games for the last eight years, this one takes a venerable piece of pop-culture property, in this case Stan Lee's Fantastic 4, and reduces it to dismal side-scrolling action – using 'action' in the loosest sense of the word."
 In Japan, where the game was ported and published by Acclaim Japan on February 19, 1998, Famitsu gave it a score of 16 out of 40.

 GamePro's brief review criticized that "the character animation is stiff, the sound effects are campy, and the gameplay quickly becomes repetitive as waves of enemies attack in predictable patterns."
 IGN ventured that it "could very well be the worst game ever made."
 GameSpot had a more mixed reaction, arguing that Fantastic Four has some interesting features, such as its multiplayer capabilities, and that if the core game had been worked on so that it wasn't so boring and easy, it would have been a much better game.

 Though they never reviewed the game, Electronic Gaming Monthly named Fantastic Four Worst Use of a Good License in their 1998 Video Game Buyer's Guide, commenting, "Aside from its somewhat-decent polygonal graphics, Fantastic Four is nothing more than dull, repetitive Final Fight rehash."